 This week, I am learning how to be peaceful again.
-I’m trying to remember how it feels not to go about my daily life being hit by random waves of anxiety (some small, others that absolutely took my breath away) wondering whether Ireland would vote in favour of repealing the Eighth Amendment and granting bodily autonomy to those of us in possession of a uterus.
+I’m trying to remember how it feels not to go about my daily life being hit by random waves of anxiety (some small, others that absolutely took my breath away) wondering whether Ireland would vote in favour of repealing the Eighth Amendment.
 Even though we did do so last Friday (by an incredible margin), I have still found myself struggling to break out of the under-siege mentality that I and many others have been living through for the past few months.

 Little by little, the judgemental campaign posters are disappearing from our streets and the news cycle is beginning to move on to other subjects – as it always does – but I’ve found that I must constantly remind myself that I can now relax.
 I need not continue to dwell in the debilitating state of anxiety that has become achingly familiar to me.
-I need not relive every single incident of misogyny and disrespect that I’ve ever experienced in this country, fearing that this dark undercurrent within our society will overwhelm our basic sense of compassion.
-It didn’t.
-We have gained our autonomy.
-We are free.
+I need not relive every single incident of misogyny and disrespect that I’ve ever experienced in this country, fearing that this dark undercurrent within our society would overwhelm our basic sense of compassion.

 This week, I’m trying to regain my own sense of self: to remember who I was before the referendum campaign began.
 This has been a common refrain among Repeal supporters and campaigners over the last few days.
 So much of our mental and physical energy has gone into having difficult conversations, knocking on doors, urging new voters to register, donating our time and money to the cause, or advocating the Repeal campaign in any other way we could think of, that we are now exhausted.
 We barely remember what we used to do with our evenings before this whole thing kicked off.